biocore/American-Gut/md/beyond_bacteria_000004607.md

 analyzed in this way.
 Therefore, making health inferences based on metagenomic findings would be very premature at this time.

-We found several unique pathways within your metagenome (sample 000004607).
+We found several unique pathways within your metagenome (000004607).
 One of the most notable differences was the presence of genes associated with the degradation of the aromatic compounds toluene, xylene, catechols, and benzoate.
 Toluene and xylene are industrial solvents with potentially neurotoxic effects.